jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

 Settings file
 =============

-A place for the user to define all the relevant properties of model simulation that are not stored in SBTAB, usually things that need to change during optimizations or model development.
+A place for the user to define all the relevant properties of model simulation that are not stored in SBTAB.
+This are usually things that need to change during optimizations or model development.

   .. toggle-header::
       :header: **Code**